Valenplayer3000/Disbot/README.md

 For fun purposes only.

 ## Changlog on Release
 > Removed Version 0.1.
-This caused to: `The Token is currently leaked and rested by USER`
+This caused to: `The Token is currently leaked and restarted by USER`

 ## TODO (General)